 In school, you learn about the teachings of the Little Prince – the essential is invisible to the eyes.
 That makes for a nice story and is probably true in the right context, but the world is not so simple.
 As long as you are alive, the external matters just as much as the internal.
 If the Little Prince was presented as some thug with smelly clothes covered in mud, people would not find him as cute, would they?
 There is a reason he is blonde.

 The eyes are transmitters of information.
 The real decoding, however, happens in the brain.
 Your appearance has a strong impact on the way people perceive you.
 With a little experience, a mentalist can tell a lot about a person by just looking at him or her.
-Every thought has an impact on the way you look and portray yourself in thw human society.
-Everything is linked together and there’s no escape.
+Every thought has an impact on the way you look and portray yourself in the human society.
+Everything is connected.
+There’s no escape.
 Many naive people will try to deny this fact, but they are either playing with you or in a complete denial.

 The truth is that sexy/hot/handsome/pretty/appealing people have a higher status.

-If two people do the exact same mistake, the more attractive person would receive more compassion whereas the ugly bastard will be judged harshly.
+If two men make the exact same mistake, the more attractive of the two will receive more compassion.

 When you are pretty, you can get away with more sins in the human world.